The GKM correspondence in dimension 6: Rigidity

 We define boundary connected sum of two oriented topological manifolds $M,N$ with boundary.
 We choose an embedded disk in each boundary, one orientation preserving and the other one orientation reversing, and such that the boundary spheres are bicollared (cf.\ Definition \ref{defn:bicollared}).
 Now we glue $M$ and $N$ along these embeddings.
 We denote the resulting space by $M\#^\flat N$.
 It is a manifold with boundary with the latter given by the usual connected sum $\partial M\#\partial N$.
 The construction is reviewed in some more detail in Appendix \ref{sec:topologicalshiat}.
 The reason we work in the topological category is that our orbit spaces do not naturally come with a smooth structure (even if they are usually topological manifolds).
-The homeomorphism type of $M\#^\flat N$ does not depend on the chosen disks (cf. Definition \ref{defn:bicollared}, Corollary \ref{prop:consumunique}).
+The homeomorphism type of $M\#^\flat N$ does not depend on the chosen disks (cf.\ Definition \ref{defn:bicollared}, Corollary \ref{prop:consumunique}).
 In particular it makes sense to write $\#^\flat_p M$ for the $p$-fold boundary connected sum.

-\begin{lem} Let $M$ be the thickening of the graph constructed in Section \ref{sec:realization} and assume that $M$ has no nontrivial finite isotropy groups.
-Then there is a homeomorphism $M/T\cong \#_p^{\flat} D^3 \times S^1$.
-With respect to this identification for every summand of the boundary $\#_p S^2 \times S^1$ there is a sphere of the form $S^2\times\{p\}$ such that a twist around that sphere is induced by a $T$-equivariant automorphism of $M$. \end{lem}
+\begin{lem} Let $X$ be a $6$-dimensional integer GKM $T$-manifold with the property that any finite isotropy stratum contains a $T$-fixed point, with GKM graph $(\Gamma,\alpha)$.
+We assume that there are two adjacent weights in $\Gamma$ which form a basis.
+Let $Y\subset X$ be the codimension $0$ submanifold constructed in the proof of Proposition \ref{prop:twohandlethickening}.
+Then $Y/T\cong \#_p^{\flat} D^3 \times S^1$.
+With respect to this identification for every summand of the boundary $\#_p S^2 \times S^1$ there is a sphere of the form $S^2\times\{p\}$ such that a twist around that sphere is induced by a $T$-equivariant automorphism of $Y$. \end{lem}

-The sphere twists in the above lemma are defined as follows (cf.~\cite[p.
-79]{Laudenbach}): Let $W^3$ be a closed and orientable 3-manifold and $S \subset W^3$ an embedded $2$-sphere.
+The sphere twists in the above lemma are defined as follows (cf.~\cite[p.\ 79]{Laudenbach}): Let $W^3$ be a closed and orientable 3-manifold and $S \subset W^3$ an embedded $2$-sphere.
 Choose a tubular neighbourhood of $S$ in $W^3$ which is diffeomorphic to $S^2 \times I$.
 Let $\gamma \colon I \to \textrm{SO}(3)$ be a loop which represents the generator of $\pi_1(\rm{SO}(3))\cong\mathbb{Z}_2$ with basepoint the identity.
 It is up to homotopy given by rotation around an axis.
 The homeomorphism

 clearly extends by the identity to a homeomorphism of $W^3$, which we denote by $H_S(\gamma)$.
 It follows that its isotopy class in $\pi_0(\mathrm{Homeo(W))}$ is well-defined with respect to the homotopy class of $\gamma$ as well as with respect to the homotopy class of $S$ in $W^3$ (cf.~\cite{MR314054}).